maxsolomonhenry/lucidkaraoke/README.md

 __Collaborative brainstorming__ with subject matter experts (SMEs) is key to alignment and buy-in.
 As a Product Owner (PO), it is crucial to be curious and humble, allowing devs and architects to find errors and shortcomings while defining a solution together.
 This guarantees that solutions, once implemented in regular sprints, will come from a place of ownership and understanding

 ## Proposed Workflow
 Shifting to AI-Driven Product represents an important significant transition, and as with all transitional periods, iteration and honest feedback is key.
-I am not yet familiar with LANDR's internal culture, but here is a first best guess and how this process might work.
+Every organization has its own workflows and culture, but here is a first best guess and how this process might work.

 The workflow can be considered in two phases: (1) an "incubation period" leveraging LLMs and brainstorming to drive _microsprints_ (2-3 days) rendering a fully-functional, feature complete MVP and a Product Requirements Document (PRD); and (2) building the product to scale, incorporating with LANDR platform, etc. through traditional two-week sprints.